kieranmcd1023/game-based-ai-project/README.md

 4. Endgame State

 - This state is reached when either player has less than or equal to 13 points (more on that below).
 In this case, the engine will be looking for ways to reach checkmate.
+UPDATE: Endgame now prioritizes pawn advancement over other random moves when tiebreaking between multiple best moves.

 5. Killshot State